 This is optional, but it gives an interesting appearance to the final image.
 You can use this free Pencil Draw Photoshop action or something similar to convert the photo to something more like a coloring book image.
 It simplified the images and gives you a cleaner transfer.

-3. Print the image onto regular printer/copy paper using an inkjet printer or a copy machine.
-Laser prints won’t transfer.
+3. Print the image onto regular printer/copy paper using a laser printer or a copy machine.

 4. Cut out the image, leaving some paper around the edges.